Sunday, August 30, 2015

 Salt and pepper to taste.
 If you have mineral-rich Hawaiian salt then use it.

 Unroll the banana leaves.
-They will crack and split some, that's okay.
+They will crack and split some, and that's okay.
 What you want to do is cross-layer two leaves.
-That way the meat stays wrapped by the leaves, otherwise the oven heat will spit leaves open and meat will not be completely covered.
+That way the meat stays wrapped by the leaves, otherwise the oven heat will spit the leaves open and the meat will not be completely covered.

 (If you can't find banana leaves, then make a large pot of green tea.
 Add 2 cups of green tea in the bottom of the roasting pan to steam the meat, during baking.
 Add green tea as it steams away, as needed.)